smart-data-models/dataModel.TourismDestinations/README.md

 - [TouristDestination](https://github.com/smart-data-models/dataModel.TourismDestinations/blob/master/TouristDestination/README.md).
 A tourist destination.
 In principle any Place can be a TouristDestination from a City, Region or Country to an AmusementPark or Hotel.

+- [TouristProfile](https://github.com/smart-data-models/dataModel.TourismDestinations/blob/master/TouristProfile/README.md).
+Description of a tourist profile based on the characteristics of a person, trip, choice of stay and spending while in destination.

 - [TouristTrip](https://github.com/smart-data-models/dataModel.TourismDestinations/blob/master/TouristTrip/README.md).
 A tourist trip.
 A created itinerary of visits to one or more places of interest (TouristAttraction/TouristDestination) often linked by a similar theme, geographic area, or interest to a particular touristType.
 The UNWTO defines tourism trip as the Trip taken by visitors.